-There’s a reason The Back of the Dragon is a bucket list route for motorcyclists.
+There’s a reason The Back of the Dragon is a bucket list route for motorcyclists and sports car enthusiasts.
 It’s 32 miles of twisting, turning, knee-dragging road, running through three mountain ranges.

 The Back of the Dragon Route

 The “Back of the Dragon” is Virginia’s only designated motorcycle route and the premier riding road on the East Coast, boosting thirty-two miles and over three hundred curves.
 Ideal for sports cars or motorcycles, the road crosses three mountain ranges and offers switchbacks, slaloms, hairpins, limited access and spectacular views.

 The route runs between the towns of Marion and Tazewell, considered the “gateways’ to the Dragon.
 Along the ride, you’ll wind through Hungry Mother State Park, the rolling farmland of Rich Valley, and parts of Washington and Jefferson National Forest.